apache/openjpa-site/content/openjpa-4.0.x.md

 # OpenJPA 4.0.x

-The Apache OpenJPA community is currently mainly working on Apache OpenJPA 4.0.x.

 This distribution is based on the Jakarta Persistence API 3.0.

 Additional information on the OpenJPA project may be found at [the project web site](http://openjpa.apache.org).